Canardoux/flutter_sound/README.md

 album.onFinish = album.release;
 album.play();
 ```
-By default an Ablum displays the OS' audio UI.
+By default an Ablum displays the OSs' audio UI.
-You can suppress the UI via by passing in AudioSession.noUI()
+You can suppress the UI via by passing in AudioSession.noUI() to the Album.

 ```dart